-But the goal here is more than simply developing a product; it’s to develop an entire product ecosystem based on your book IP.
+But the goal here is more than simply developing a product.
+Rather, it’s to develop an entire product ecosystem based on your book IP.
 Having said that, this ecosystem will be made up of specific products and services.
-So, let’s look at the various kinds of products you might create from your book IP, and then we’ll go over what you need to do to execute this strategy effectively.
+So, let’s look at the various kinds of products you might create from your book IP.
+Then we’ll go over what you need to do to execute this strategy effectively.

-10 types of products for your product ecosystem
+10 types of products for your product development strategy ecosystem

-There are many products and services that can make up your product ecosystem.
-These include coaching, expert services, trainings, physical products, software, licensing and certification, subscriptions and memberships, and experiences.
+There are many products and services that can make up your product ecosystem for the product development strategy:

 Coaching improves your client’s performance through a combination of teaching, assessment, feedback, and training.
-It can be done one to one or in a group setting and can be delivered in person, online, or through a combination of these.
+It works one to one or in a group setting.
+And you might deliver it in person, online, or through a combination of these.

-Coaching is relevant in a variety of fields, from sports and fitness to marketing to financial planning and beyond.
-In fact, any area where there are people who want to improve their performance is a candidate for a coaching product.
+This sort of coaching is relevant in a variety of fields, from sports and fitness to marketing and beyond.
+In fact, any area where people want to improve performance is a candidate for a coaching product.

-People hire experts to provide them with a variety of expert services, ranging from advice to analysis to the delivery of a specific outcome or activity.
-Expert services are most often sought when the client lacks internal knowledge in an area or lacks enough capacity to perform an activity in-house.
+People hire experts to provide them with a variety of expert services.
+This ranges from advice to analysis to the delivery of a specific outcome or activity.
+Expert services are most often sought when the client lacks internal knowledge in an area.
+Or they may simply lack capacity to perform the activity in-house.
 This all feels rather general because it’s such a broad area, so let’s break it down a bit further.

-Advisory services typically involve either a retainer model, where the client pays for guaranteed access to an expert when needed (within certain parameters), or a case model, where the expert is hired to provide analysis, conclusions, and recommendations on a specific topic.
+Advisory services may involve a retainer model where the client pays for guaranteed access within certain parameters.
+Or a case model works too, where the expert is hired to provide input on a specific topic.

 This model is common in professions like accounting, management consulting, and law.
-Modern variants of this model exist where clients pay monthly for online access to an expert as needed — for example, telehealth or legal support.
+Modern variants of this model exist.
+Here clients pay monthly for online access to an expert as needed .
+We see this in telehealth or legal support, for example.

 This category of service involves an expert providing a specific outcome to the client for a fee.
 The distinctive feature here is the focus on an outcome versus an activity.
-Examples of done-for-you services include outcomes as simple as a haircut or snow removal, or as complex as wedding planning or managing a construction project.
+An example of this is haircuts. snow removal, wedding planning, or managing a project are also this type.

-Metered services are services that are billed based not on outcome, but instead on some metered metric — usually time.
-This is the model that many service-based businesses start with, billing clients hourly for time spent, regardless of what outcomes are achieved.
+Metered services are billed based not on outcome, but on some metered metric — usually time.
+This is how many service-based businesses start.
+They billing clients hourly for time spent, regardless of what outcomes are achieved.

-While mentioned earlier as a subset of coaching, training can also be a standalone offering.
-If coaching involves improving the client’s development of knowledge or skill, training is often more narrowly focused on transfer of knowledge.
+Mentioned earlier as a subset of coaching, training can also be a standalone offering.
+Coaching involves improving the client’s development of knowledge or skill.
+But training is often more narrowly focused on transfer of knowledge.

-Trainings may be delivered in person or online (live or pre-recorded), or through some combination of these, and can be delivered in a workshop, seminar or webinar, video, audio, or some sort of interactive format.
+Trainings are delivered in person or online (live or pre-recorded), or through some combination.
+You can deliver them in a workshop, seminar or webinar, video, audio, or some sort of interactive format.

 Physical products are tangible products that customers either consume or reuse.
-Consumer goods are either durable, with a lifespan of three or more years — like homes, furniture, and vehicles — or non-durable, like food, clothes, and supplies.
+Consumer goods may be durable, with a lifespan of three or more years .
+Examples include homes, furniture, and vehicles.
+Or they might be non-durable, like food, clothes, and supplies.

-Some service businesses deliver a physical end-product as its core business, like home-building, for example, while others introduce physical products alongside a service, such as a home-security company providing security cameras and smart locks as part of its solutions for homeowners.
+Some service businesses deliver a physical product as its core business, like home-building.
+Others introduce them alongside a service.
+Think of a home-security company providing security cameras and smart locks as part of its solutions for homeowners.

 How might your book IP translate to a physical product?
-Companion workbooks are common additions to a publishing program, but it’s possible to get much more creative as well.
-A vegan chef might release a line of ingredients or kitchen equipment that makes it super simple for readers to execute the recipes contained in her hardcover book, for example.
+Companion workbooks are common additions to a publishing program, but it’s possible to get much more creative.
+A vegan chef might release a line of ingredients or kitchen equipment.
+This makes it super simple for readers to execute recipes contained in her hardcover book, for example.

-Many businesses build software as their core product, but others have developed simple tools that play a specific role within a broader product ecosystem.
+Many businesses build software as their core product.
+Others develop simple tools that play a specific role within a broader product ecosystem.

-A good example is Ryan Levesque, author of Ask: The Counterintuitive Online Method to Discover Exactly What Your Customers Want to Buy.
-Ask focuses on Ryan’s Ask Method of surveying customers on their needs and bucketing them into segments to better tailor communications.
-In addition to other products in the ecosystem, Levesque launched Bucket.io, a subscription software product that helps business owners set up and automate the Ask Method in their business.
+A good example is Ryan Levesque.
+He's the author of Ask: The Counterintuitive Online Method to Discover Exactly What Your Customers Want to Buy.
+Ask focuses on Ryan’s Ask Method.
+This method surveys customers on their needs and buckets them into segments to better tailor communications.
+In addition to other products in the ecosystem, Levesque launched Bucket.io.
+It's a software product that helps business owners set up and automate the Ask Method in their business.

 Licensing and certification

-A type of product that few entrepreneurs think of is licensing — that is, selling or leasing the right to use your methodology, brand, and/or technology to other businesses.
-This is often paired with certification, where training is provided to the licensee to ensure a certain level of delivery quality.
+A type of product that few entrepreneurs think of is licensing.
+This involves selling or leasing the right to use your methodology, brand, and/or technology to other businesses.
+This is often paired with certification.
+Certification may include training to the licensee to ensure a certain level of delivery quality.